 The unobtrusive sensing system uses multimodal imaging and corresponding processing algorithms to detect the presence of foreign particles.
 The team installed cameras to continuously monitor the conveyor belt.
 By fusing conventional RGB (red-green-blue) imaging techniques with polarization imaging, the algorithms could differentiate between coal and foreign objects based on multiple parameters like shape, size, texture, and material type.

 As a first step in the proof-of-concept (PoC), the team simulated the operation of the conveyor belt at a TCS Research lab.
 This acted as an experimental setup to monitor the pipeline in real time and replicate onsite operations.

-The actual PoC system deployed onsite is depicted in Figure 1.
+The actual PoC system deployed onsite is depicted below.

 A multimodal sensing camera with a light source was mounted on a stand to continuously monitor the belt.
 Data collected from the system was analyzed in real-time and alerts were generated when foreign particles were detected on the belt.
 The team also incorporated an additional facility to remotely monitor impurities.

 Arming manufacturing operations with technology

 .The retrofitted system made an impact on the customers manufacturing process with the following benefits:

 Ease of custom deployment: The unobtrusive system left the existing process flow unaltered.
 It required no additional skills from the operator.